leannep/lsst_analysis/README.rst

 =========

 Analysis notebooks are be stored in the notebooks directory.
-Notebooks are organized by where they are run and by analysis context, e.g ComCam, DP0, etc or by type, e/g Visualization
+Notebooks are organized by where they are run, e.g USDF, IDF or by analysis context, e.g  ComCam, DP0

 Python
 =======